How to make a legally valid contract

 It is inadvisable to rely on verbal contracts as they are far more difficult to prove, making them a much riskier option even if the agreement is casual in nature.

-Some types of legal contracts need to be written, so it’s almost always a good idea to have something in writing if you want it to hold up in court.
+Some legal binding contracts need to be written, so it’s almost always a good idea to have something in writing if you want it to hold up in court.

 How should a contract be signed?

-A contract can be signed either physically or electronically, and these signatures are an important part of the contract.
+A contract can be signed either physically or electronically, and these signatures are an essential part of the contract.

-Physical signatures used to be the only way of signing, and it’s still the most common method overall.
+Physical signatures used to be the only way of signing, and it’s still the most common method.

-However, it’s actually quite a time-consuming process, and in today’s interconnected world, it’s often highly impractical.
+However, it’s quite a time-consuming process, and in today’s interconnected world, it’s often highly impractical.

-Imagine a company doing business with another in a completely different country or state.
+Imagine a company doing business with another in a different country or state.

 They would need to print a contract, physically sign it, and then either send it in the mail for the other party to sign or scan it and email it to them.